Serviceplatformen/demoservice-client-net/readme.md

 * .NETFramework 4.5.2.
 * Visual Studio 2016 (to build the code only)
+* Microsoft Build Tools 2015 (In case you don't want to install Visual studio but want to execute clients)

 The client is fully configured and should work as is.